K\"ahler metrics and toric Lagrangian fibrations: Invariant K ahler metrics II: toric Lagrangian fibrations

 with $\mu_*$ as in Proposition \ref{prop:elliptictngbun:liftmomentummap}.
 In what follows, we will show that $\delta$ is non-degenerate, so that it is a hybrid $b^*$-metric on $\Delta$.
-Its dual will then be the hybrid $b$-metric on $\Delta$ extending the Riemannian metric $g$, as in (i).
+Its dual will then be the hybrid $b$-metric on $\Delta$ extending the Riemannian metric $g$, as in item (ii) in Theorem \ref{thm:kahlmetrtoricsp}.
 Moreover, by commutativity of the right-hand triangle in (\ref{eqn:dualmetric:Delzspace:hybrid}), the composite